List of A Song of Ice and Fire characters: Jeyne Poole

 Jeyne Poole is the daughter of Vayon Poole, the steward of Winterfell, and Sansa Stark's best friend.
 She has brown eyes and dark hair and is described as being very pretty.
 Following the arrest of Eddard Stark in A Game of Thrones, the members and servants of his household are killed.
-Jeyne reappears in A Dance with Dragons, having survived the massacre but being sent to Petyr Baelish's brothels.
+Jeyne reappears in A Dance with Dragons, having survived the massacre by being sent to Petyr Baelish's brothels.
 The Lannisters use her as a stand-in for Sansa's younger sister Arya and send her north to marry Ramsay Bolton at Winterfell.
 Theon Greyjoy recognizes that she is a fake, and that the Boltons are aware of the ruse.
 It is implied that Ramsay Bolton tortures her and forces her to perform sexual acts on dogs.

 Jon Snow, Arya's half-brother, believes Jeyne to be the real Arya and sends Mance Rayder to rescue her.
 The group enlists Theon's help, but their cover is blown and Theon and Jeyne barely escape.